The Cost of Clenching and Grinding

 - Sinus discomfort (pressure around your sinuses and temples)

+During routine dental check-ups, the dentist can usually determine if you have bruxism because wear and tear may often be visible.
+However, other factors cause teeth to become damaged, and enamel has worn thin.
 Often, a sleep partner or a parent may notice the problem before other signs or symptoms are apparent.
-Eventually, as your teeth become worn down, myofacial pain (pain in the facial muscles) or jaw joint disorders may develop.
+Eventually, as your teeth become worn down, myofascial pain (pain in the facial muscles) or jaw joint disorders may develop.

-The most obvious treatment for bruxism is to eliminate stress from your life, but we all know how nearly impossible this can be, so in the meantime the dentist can help.
-Most patients with bruxism experience relief from their symptoms by wearing a mouth guard.
-This custom-made, acrylic splint is to be worn while sleeping and it helps balance the pressure in your mouth that is created when you clench and grind your teeth.
-If teeth grinding occurs, the custom fit appliance made for your lower teeth (no one can tell your wearing it) takes the brunt of the damage, instead of your teeth.
-Once your bruxism is under control, the dentist can determine a treatment plan to repair any damaged or missing teeth, should you have any.
+The most obvious treatment for bruxism is to eliminate stress from your life, but we all know how nearly impossible this can be, so in the meantime, your dentist can help.
+Most patients with bruxism experience relief from their symptoms by wearing a mouthguard.
+At Crestview Dental Care, we can provide you with a custom-made, acrylic splint.
+This oral appliance should be worn while sleeping, and it helps balance the pressure in your mouth that is created when you clench and grind your teeth.
+If teeth grinding occurs, the appliance takes the brunt of the damage, instead of your teeth.
+Once your bruxism is under control, the dentist can determine a treatment plan to repair any damaged or missing teeth, and rebuild your bite so that it properly aligns.